CoderDebajyoti/Contact-Us/README.md

    - Create an account on [EmailJS](https://www.emailjs.com/).
    - Obtain your **Service ID**, **Template ID**, and **Public Key**.
    - Replace placeholders in the script with your EmailJS credentials.

+## EmailJS

+This JavaScript code integrates **EmailJS** for sending email messages directly from a contact form.
+It includes:

+1. **EmailJS Initialization**: The user ID is configured to enable service use.
+2. **Form Validation**: Ensures that all fields are filled and validates the email format.
+3. **Email Sending**: Gathers form data and sends an email via EmailJS using a service ID and template ID.

+It also includes safeguards like disabling the "Send" button during email processing and error handling for user feedback.

 3. Open `index.html` in a browser to access the form.